gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v1.0.0.1 2013/12/10 Added info to the README about individual script files. v1.0.0.0 2013/12/09 Initial commit.
+v2.0.0.0 2014/03/25 PowerShell program now checks for repos which need pulling, closes #1.
+Added a progress bar to provide feedback to the user, closes #3.
+Fixed path finding code, correct path (the script path) is now found no matter how the script is run, closes #2. v1.0.0.1 2013/12/10 Added info to the README about individual script files. v1.0.0.0 2013/12/09 Initial commit.
 Three script files (batch, Powershell, and bash scripts) added to './src/'.
 ======== ========== ============================================================================================================